When in Oregon, your top priorities are eat, drink, and enjoy the scenery. And the state’s largest city of Portland is no exception.

 For happy hour downtown in Portland, head to Multnomah Whiskey Library.
 Tucked between a couple shops and without much of a sign, it’s barely noticeable.
 Downstairs at street level is The Green Room, where you can relax with a cocktail if there’s a wait to get up to the library.

 The Green Room is nice, but the experience of the library is exceptional.
 The library is a cozy room with walls of liquor, armchairs surrounding the fireplace, and classic details.
 Order some small plates to enjoy while your server mixes up cocktails at your table.
 Between the drinks and the ambiance, happy hour just might turn into dinner.

 It’s not a trip to Oregon without sampling some delicious craft beer.

 You can’t go wrong with a visit to Oregon favorites Deschutes Brewery Portland Public House or Rogue Pearl Public House.
 Descutes is based in Bend, and while they brew plenty of great beers, their classic staple is the Mirror Pond Pale Ale.
 Rogue was founded in Ashland, but is now based in Newport.
 Their classic brew is the Dead Guy Ale.

 Both Deschutes and Rogue are classic Oregon institutions serving up delicious beer in downtown Portland, you really can’t go wrong with a visit to either.
 In true Pacific Northwest fashion, make sure to try all the IPAs!

 Stay the Night

 Portland is a great city full of delicious food, top notch drinks, and gorgeous scenery.
-When you’re there, simply eat, drink, and enjoy.
+You can get a taste of it all, even if you’ve only got one day to spend downtown.
+When in Portland, simply eat, drink, and enjoy.
 Cheers!